r2d2bzh/moleculer-healthcheck-middleware/README.md

 The checker is initialized through the *createChecker* factory and takes the broker as a parameter.
 It is called during the *started* Moleculer middleware hook .
-You can provide your own implementation of *createChecker* to the HealthMiddleware.
+You can provide your own implementation of *createChecker* to the healthcheck middleware.
-This can be usefull if for instance you need the broker inside your checker.
+This is necessary when the checker function needs access to the broker.

 ```js
 const HealthMiddleware = require("./health-check.middleware.js");